 - Simultaneous Interpretation is used to interpret proceedings and instructions to and from the (LEP)/non-English speaking participants.
-In simultaneous interpreting, the interpreter is listening to one language and interpreting it, simultaneously, into another.
-See also 2.18 - Consecutive Interpretation is used to interpret witness testimony and other matters for the record.
+In simultaneous interpreting, the interpreter is listening to one language and interpreting it, simultaneously, into another. - Consecutive Interpretation is used to interpret witness testimony and other matters for the record.
 This mode is used when only one voice should be heard for accurate record.
 The interpreter listens to the question posed and interprets the question from one language to another.
-The interpreter listens to the answer given by the speaking witness and then interprets the answer.
-See also 2.3 - Sight translation is used when the interpreter reads a document written in one language and then orally interprets it into another language.
-See also 2.17
+The interpreter listens to the answer given by the speaking witness and then interprets the answer. - Sight translation is used when the interpreter reads a document written in one language and then orally interprets it into another language.